lorians22/ChickenMap/README.md

 chicken_map.py [-h] [-o]
 ```

-You can set program options via a GUI with:
+You can set some program options via a GUI with:

 ```bash
 chicken_map.py -o